-The strike resulted in the first significant reported civilian harm from recent Israeli actions with four to 12 civilians reported killed – despite several hundred declared airstrikes against Iranian, Assad government and Hezbollah forces in recent years.
-However it was unclear from some reports whether the harm had occurred as a result of the strikes, or from Syrian counter-fire.
+The strike resulted in the first significant reported civilian harm from recent Israeli actions, with five named civilians locally reported killed – despite several hundred declared airstrikes against Iranian and Hezbollah forces and the Assad regime in recent years.
+However, it remained unclear whether some or all of the harm had occurred directly as a result of the strikes, or from Syrian counter-fire.

 According to Free Deir Ezzor Radio, an Israeli missile (possibly launched by a naval vessel) killed a number of civilians when its impact shattered the glass windows of a house in Sahnaya.
-The Syrian-regime affiliated source SANA news claimed that four civilians were killed, including a baby, in addition to 21 others injured, also including children.
-Numerous other sources also cite 21 as the number wounded in the attack.
+The Syrian-regime affiliated SANA News claimed that four civilians were killed, including a baby, in addition to 21 others injured, also including children.
+Numerous other sources also cited 21 as the number wounded in the attack.

-Meanwhile, Step News alleged that “twelve civilians were killed, including four people from one family,” and that about “50 people, including children and infants, were injured by Israeli air strikes targeting several positions of the Syrian regime and its pro-Iranian militias.”
-The same source named two locations in discussion of the incident, referring to casualties in Sahnaya and Jdaidt Artouz, yet other sources did not cite civilian harm in Jdaidt Artouz.
+Meanwhile, Step News alleged that “twelve civilians were killed, including four people from one family,” and that about “50 people, including children and infants, were injured by Israeli airstrikes targeting several positions of the Syrian regime and its pro-Iranian militias.”
+The same source named two locations in discussion of the incident, referring to casualties in Sahnaya and Jdaidt Artouz.
+However other sources did not cite civilian harm in Jdaidt Artouz.

-NFAC, and other sources named two of those killed as “Rateb Mustafa Bakri Pasha and daughter Elaf Rateb Bakri Pasha”, referring to Rateb Mustafa Bakri Pasha as a doctor.
+NFAC, and other sources named two of those killed as “Rateb Mustafa Bakri Pasha and daughter Elaf Rateb Bakri Pasha”, referring to Mr Bakri Pasha as a doctor.
 Enab Baladi News stated that among those killed were “displaced citizens from the neighbouring city of Darya.”

 SANA quoted a military source who reported that their “air defenses intercepted hostile missiles fired by Israeli warplanes from the Lebanese airspace towards some of our military positions in Homs and the surroundings of Damascus.”
 The news agency added that “due to the pressure which resulted from the explosions which occurred in the sky over Damascus, material damage was inflicted on a number of civilians’ houses in Sahnaya town as the glass of the houses was shattered causing injury to a number of people.”